aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 Globally speaking, it looks like genres representing terrorism movies are not very diverse between world regions and conutries.
 Drama and Thriller seem to be the universal language of 'boom'.
 However, we do notice some regional preferences for Action/Adventure or World Cinema.

-As for the evolution of terror in films throughout time, all genres have the same trends.
-They are all characterized by an increase in movie counts, and no particular genre stands out when it comes to its evolution through time.
+As for the evolution of terror in films throughout time, all genres have the same trend.
+They are all characterized by an increase in movie counts, and some genres stand out with important peaks, such as World cinema in the 1990s, Horror, Action and Thriller in the 2000-2010s, and Drama in the 2010s.
 Whatever the genre, it seems like audiences are always ready for narrative detonation.

 Now, grab your popcorn and your protective gear; we're moving on to the next explosive analysis before the timer runs out! 🍿💥🎥